RyanBalshaw/spectrally-regularised-LVMs/README.md

 ![Read the Docs](https://img.shields.io/readthedocs/spectrally-constrained-lvms?color=informational)
 ![GitHub issues](https://img.shields.io/github/issues/RyanBalshaw/spectrally-constrained-LVMs?color=critical)

-*Current version:* 0.1.3
+*Current version:* 0.1.1

-Spectrally-constrained-LVMs is a Python-based package which facilitates the estimation of the linear latent variable model (LVM) parameters with a unique spectral constraint in single-channel time-series applications.
+Spectrally-regularised-LVMs is a Python-based package which facilitates the estimation of the linear latent variable model (LVM) parameters with a unique spectral constraint in single-channel time-series applications.

 ## Purpose
 LVMs are a statistical methodology which tries to capture the underlying structure in some observed data.
 This package caters to single channel time-series applications and provides a methodology to estimate the LVM parameters.
 The model parameters are encouraged to be diverse via a spectral constraint which enforces non-duplication of the spectral information captured by the latent sources.